mesosphere/marathon/docs/docs/metrics.md

 Since these metric names directly correspond to class and method names in our code base, expect the names of these metrics to change if the affected code changes.

-## Potential issues
+## Potential pitfalls

 ### Derived metrics (mean, p99, ...)

 Our metrics library calculates derived metrics like "mean" and "p99."
-Unfortunately, if they are reported to statsd, they do not only relate to the reporting interval but the whole live time of the app with some exponential weighting algorithm.
-So try to build your dashboard around "counts" rather than "rates" where possible.
+However, Marathon provides these metrics for the entire live of of the app and applies an exponential weighting algorithm as a heuristic.
+For more precise metrics, build your dashboard around "counts" rather than "rates" where possible.

 ### Statsd, derived statistics, and metric names

-Statsd typically creates derived statistics (mean, p99) from what is reported.
-This might interact in a weird fashion with the derived statistics that our codahale metrics package reports.
+Statsd typically creates derived statistics (mean, p99) from mean values Marathon reports.
+Our codahale metrics package also reports derived statistics, which may differ from those created by statsd.
+Be sure you know where you are reporting and computing mean values.